oblio360/hearthstone-blog/_posts/2015-10-25-welcome-to-hearthstone-guide.md

 Another way to become better is to watch better players.
 Watch their games and ask yourself after each play:

-What would I have done differenty?
+What would I have done differently?
 Why did he play the turn this way?
 What would have happened 1-2-3 turns from now with my play and with his play?

 **StrifeCro**